-What matters – and only if the time feels right – is to consider that a person who causes pain didn’t reach that point without a lifetime of experiences.
-That they were someone who was suffering before they chose a life of pain.
-This is not to excuse their hurtful behaviour (although many may see it that way, or struggle with the concept), but to be free of our own suffering, we must acknowledge someone isn’t born to hurt – they’re taught.
+What matters – and only if the time feels right – is to consider that a person who has caused pain didn’t reach that point without a lifetime of experiences.
+This is not to excuse their hurtful behaviour (although many see it that way, or struggle with the concept), but to be free of our own suffering, we must acknowledge someone isn’t born to hurt – they’re taught.
 In the same way, we can consider the possibility that in order for us to be okay, we don’t have to forgive anyone if it doesn’t feel like it would help.

 No one is born hating another person because of the color of his skin, or his background, or his religion.
 People must learn to hate, and if they can learn to hate, they can be taught to love, for love comes more naturally to the human heart than its opposite. ~ Nelson Mandela

-For whatever reason, circumstances brought them to a place where they chose different, unhealthier, coping mechanisms to your own.
+For whatever reason, circumstances brought them to a place where they chose different, unhealthier, coping mechanisms and behaviours to your own.
 There is a cause to their negative behaviour which ultimately only they can address and be responsible for.
-If we can’t appreciate that, we all suffer.
-If we can make peace with the concept that harmful actions are as a result of a cause, we can begin a path of recovery.

 This is where spiritual activism comes in.

-Spiritual activism is a commitment to safely educating people about accountability, connection and empathy (amongst other things) through peaceful and compassionate actions, including dialogue.
+Spiritual activism is a commitment to safely educating – if we choose – about accountability, connection and empathy (amongst other things) through peaceful and compassionate actions, including dialogue.

 That doesn’t mean it’s passive.
 It doesn’t mean it involves sitting back and letting the world implode.
 What it does mean is challenging harmful behaviour, whilst realising there is a much bigger picture.
 It’s about recognising that you don’t have to pick a side and then blindly stick to it.

-I know, for example, I can change my mind about how I cast my vote, and what causes or campaigns I stop supporting, if their values become toxic or don’t align with my own.
-(It also has nothing to do with religion).
-It’s not self-righteous judgement or preaching to encourage a peaceful world to live in for all of us.
+Just as you can change your mind about how you vote, you can decide what causes or campaigns you support.
+It’s not self-righteous judgement or “preaching” to encourage a peaceful world to live in for all of us.
 It’s not ‘negative’ to address someone’s hateful behaviour towards another human being, if you challenge it in a positive way with good intentions.
 And that every action has a consequence.